prathamesh901/Medicare-Portal/README.md

 ---

-Thank you for using our Doctor's Appointment System.
+Thank you for using our Medicare Portal.
 We hope it serves your needs well!